 The most popular way to light up an aluminum Christmas tree was the use of a color wheel.
 This spotlight featured a wheel of colors, including red, blue, green, and yellow (amber).
 Vintage color wheels can be found on resale and auction sites like eBay and RubyLane.

 Rotating Tree Stands

-Another popular accessory was the rotating tree stand in addition to the colorwheel spotlight.
-Amazon sells a 24" rotating stand that supports an 80 pound tree.
-It creates a 360 degree rotation every 70 seconds.
+Another popular accessory was the rotating tree stand in addition to the color wheel spotlight.
+Amazon sells a rotating stand that supports a 90 pound tree and can be adjusted to different size poles.
 1000 Bulbs' musical rotating stand words for 6' to 7.5' trees and supports up to 75 pounds and has a 350 degree rotation.
 It plays Silent Night, Jingle Bells, and We Wish You A Merry Christmas.

 Decorating an Aluminum Christmas Tree

 In 1959, The Aluminum Corporation of America (Alcoa) released a pamphlet titled How to Decorate Your New Aluminum Christmas Tree.
 Some of the suggestions offered include:

 - If using a standard tree stand, cover it with aluminum foil.